 Annex A

+802.1 TSN “Toolbox” and P802.11be features in support of TSN

+The multiple features and specifications defined by the 802.1 TSN Task Group are considered part of a “toolbox”.
+It is expected that a sub-set of tools (features) from the toolbox may be combined to enable a given network scenario with its associated requirements.

+Not all 802.1 TSN specifications maybe relevant for wireless media.
+Currently, several groups are considering extensions of TSN features over wireless links, including 802.11 and 5G, as described in a recent Avnu Alliance white paper [5].
+The main features under consideration for wireless media include 802.1AS (already defined for 802.11 in 802.1AS-2020 and enabled in 3GPP Rel.
+16 for integration with a 5G system), 802.1Qbv, 802.1CB, and 802.1Qcc.
+This is not a comprehensive list, as other features may also be considered over wireless links in the future.

+Wireless specific features, such as time synchronization, MAC/PHY scheduling capabilities are relevant to TSN operation if they can enable better control of worst-case packet latency, jitter and improved reliability.
+Or in other words, improve the overall quality of service.
+That is the reason triggered access capabilities in 802.11ax and utral-reliable low latency (URLLC) capabilities in 5G are considered relevant to TSN operation.

+The goal of this report is to provide an overview of the features defined in the P802.11be project that are considered relevant to TSN operation because they have the potential to enhance worst case packet latency, reduce jitter and improve reliability.
+This report is not intended to prescribe how these features should be implemented in combination with TSN specifications.
+Further work may be required to enable such integration and optimized performance, which could be subject for further collaboration between 802.11 and 802.1 groups.

 Support for predictable latency

 P802.11be has specified the service for the delivery of latency sensitive traffic with predictable latency.
-Mechanisms, such as restricted TWT(r-TWT) and MLO, are defined for enhanced medium access protection, resource reservation and flexible steering/scheduling over multiple links to provide predictable latency with higher reliability for latency sensitive traffic over the wireless link(s).
+Mechanisms, such as trigger based mechanism, restricted TWT(r-TWT) and MLO, are defined for enhanced medium access protection, resource reservation and flexible steering/scheduling over multiple links to provide predictable latency with higher reliability for latency sensitive traffic over the wireless link(s).

 Multi-Link Operation (MLO)

 MLO is one of the main EHT features and it enables STAs capable to operate over multiple links, called Multi-link Devices (MLD), to discover, authenticate, associate, and set up data communication over multiple links.
 MLO can help increase throughput by aggregating multiple links across different channels or bands (2.4, 5 and 6 GHz).
 It can also be leveraged to reduce latency by providing multiple channel access opportunities.
-The TID-to-link mapping mechanism included in MLO allows determination os how TIDs are mapped to the links in DL and in UL, which is helpful for the use of preferred link(s) for TID(s) corresponding to latency-sensitive traffic.
+The TID-to-link mapping mechanism included in MLO allows determination os how TIDs (Traffic indentifiers) are mapped to the links in DL and in UL, also known as TID-to-link mechanism, which is helpful for the use of preferred link(s) for TID(s) corresponding to high-priority and latency-sensitive traffic.
+The TID can be used for the classification of traffic criticality, as 802.11Qbv does, selecting the most reliable link for critical traffic and improving the latency.